mrtan-ys/mrtan-ys.github.io/index.md

 ## Education

-I am lucky enough to have spent my last 7 years with the School of Software Engineering, South China University of Technology ([SCUT](https://www.scut.edu.cn/new/)), where I received B.Eng. in 2022.
-If everything goes fine, I will graduate and receive Master of Electronic Information in June 2025, after a three-year period of study and research supervised by Prof. YANG Lei.
+I started my university life in 2018, when I was admitted to the __School of Software Engineering, South China University of Technology ([SCUT](https://www.scut.edu.cn/new/))__ with an entrance exam score just enough for the class of brilliance.
+At the end of a four-year program, I received __B.Eng. in June 2022__ and was admitted to the graduate school without additional exam.
+After another three-year period of study and research supervised by Prof. YANG Lei, I received __M.Eng.
+(Electronic Information) in June 2025__, marking the official end of this unforgettable journey in the Higher Education Mega Center in Guangzhou.

 ## Publications

-As of May 2025, my only publication is a conference paper that gathered the essentials of my current research:
+As of June 2025, my only publication is a conference paper that gathered the essentials of my current research:

 __Yuesheng Tan, Lei Yang, Wenhao Li, and Yuda Wu.
 2024.
 RoleML: a Role-Oriented Programming Model for Customizable Distributed Machine Learning on Edges.
 In Proceedings of the 25th International Middleware Conference (Middleware '24).
 Association for Computing Machinery, New York, NY, USA, 279–291. https://doi.org/10.1145/3652892.3700765__